 Food Painting with Wayne Thiebaud

 Your child will be delighted to create a sweet painting in the style of Wayne Thiebaud!
 Tasty treats are one of the main subjects of Thiebaud’s colorful paintings.
 He also likes using bright colors and strong brush strokes.
-Along with learning more about still-life painting, your child will be able to eat his subject when finished!
+He'll learn more about still-life painting, and get to eat his subject when finished!

 - Sweet treats